Andrew-EKrause/Hash-Table/README.md

 3. On this repository page, go to the "Code" button and click the "Download Zip" option.
 4. Go to your "Downloads" section on your computer and place the zip file in a folder/location other than "Downloads".
 5. Double click on the zip file to open or "unzip" it so you can access the file contents.
-6. HERE!!!In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are first inside of the "Java-Drawing-master" folder and then inside of the "KrauseFirstDrawing" folder.
+6. HERE!!!In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Hash-Table-master" folder.
 (If you are unsure of command line commands, see the resources provided bellow.)<br/>
    -Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html<br/>
    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
-7. Inside the "KrauseFirstDrawing" folder on your terminal, type the following command: java Building.java.
+7. Inside the "Hash-Table-master" folder on your terminal, type the following command: java HashTableDriver.java.
-8. After running the command in the previous step, a new window should open with the drawing image displayed.
+8. After running the command in the previous step, output should be printed out on your terminal window.
+9. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate and view the text file data using your terminal.

 <p>&nbsp;</p>